-As seasoned Trane Comfort Specialists, we know that owning a furnace can be a costly but necessary investment, especially when chilly winter temperatures come into play.
+As seasoned Trane Comfort Specialists, AGL Heating and Air Services in Charleston, SC knows that owning a furnace can be a costly but necessary investment, especially when chilly winter temperatures come into play.
 Taking care of your furnace will significantly extend its lifespan and stretch the investment of your hard-earned dollars.
 Not only that, but you also want to make sure your furnace is in top condition to ensure your home and your loved ones remain safe.
-So, here’s what you need to know about owning a furnace in Charleston, SC to do just that!
+So, here are some of the dos and don’ts of owning a furnace in Charleston, SC!

-6 Heating Tips from Your Local Trane Comfort Specialists
+6 Tips for Owning a Furnace from Your Local Trane Comfort Specialists

 Do Schedule Routine Furnace Maintenance